bseltz-cohesity/scripts/reports/powershell/registeredSources/README.md

 ## Other Parameters

-* -searchString: (optional) limit results to sources where the name matches the search string
+* -searchString: (optional) one or more source names or search strings (comma separated) to search for
+* -searchList: (optional) text file of source names or search strings to search for (one per line)
 * -searchType: (optional) limit results to sources where the environment type matches the search type